How to Import AI-Generated Subtitles into CapCut, Premiere Pro, DaVinci Resolve & Final Cut Pro

 ElevenLabs Scribe (coming soon)Best all-aroundWord-level timestamps + speaker diarization + 99 languages

-For subtitle generation, we recommend Qwen3-ASR-Flash — its word-level timestamps let our DP-optimized subtitle engine find the best possible cue boundaries.
+For subtitle generation, we recommend Qwen3-ASR-Flash or Voxtral Mini Transcribe — their word-level timestamps let our DP-optimized subtitle engine find the best possible cue boundaries.
+Voxtral also adds speaker diarization if you need speaker-labeled subtitles.

 Platform presets at a glance